devlooped/SmallSharp/readme.md

 </Project>
 ```

+There are some limitations with this mode, however:
-If your file-based apps use the `#:sdk` [directive](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives#file-based-apps),
+* You cannot use the `#:sdk` [directive](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives#file-based-apps)
-you need to add SmallSharp as an SDK reference instead so the SDK is picked up by the
-generated targets/props instead of the project file.
-You also don't need the additional
-properties since the SDK mode sets them automatically for you:
+  to specify a different SDK per file, since the project file already specifies one.
+* CLI-based builds may require multiple passes to restore and build the selected file, since
+  the package is only restored after the first build.
+* You must add ImportProjectExtensionProps/ImportProjectExtensionTargets manually, polluting the
+  project file.

+So the recommended way to use SmallSharp is via the SDK mode, which results in a more streamlined
+and seamless experience across IDE and CLI builds:

 ```xml
 <Project Sdk="SmallSharp/2.1.0">